 What is Web Server ?

-When we run our ASP.NET Web Application from visual studio IDE, VS Integrated ASP.NET Engine is responsible to execute all kind of asp.net requests and responses.
-The process name is “WebDev.WebServer.Exe” which actually takw care of all request and response of an web application which is running from Visual Studio IDE.
+When we run our ASP.NET Web Application from visual studio IDE, VS Integrated ASP.NET Engine is responsible for executing all kind of asp.net requests and responses.
+The process name is “WebDev.WebServer.Exe” which takes care of all request and response of a web application which is running from Visual Studio IDE.

 What is IIS ?

-IIS (Internet Information Server) is one of the most powerful web servers from Microsoft that is used to host your ASP.NET Web application.
-IIS has it’s own ASP.NET Process Engine to handle the ASP.NET request.
-So, when a request comes from client to server, IIS takes that request and process it and send response back to clients.
+IIS (Internet Information Services) is one of the most powerful web servers from Microsoft that is used to host your ASP.NET Web application.
+IIS has its own ASP.NET Process Engine to handle the ASP.NET request.
+So, when a request comes from client to server, IIS takes that request and process it and send the response back to clients.

 Request Processing :